Food hygiene ratings handed to two Liverpool takeaways

 Advertisement

-And Siddiki, at 230 Smithdown Road, Liverpool was also given a score of three on June 14.
+And Anmol Indian Takeaway, at 204 East Prescot Road, Liverpool was given a score of one on August 17.